 The Company has revenue arrangements that consist of a single performance obligation.
 The Company recognizes revenue at the point in time when it transfers control of promised goods to its customers.
 Revenue is measured as the amount of consideration it expects to receive in exchange for transferring goods.
 The amount of revenue that is recognized is based on the transaction price, which represents the invoiced amount and includes estimates of variable consideration such as discounts, where applicable.
 The Company does not offer rights of return or price protection.
 The amount of variable consideration included in the transaction price may be constrained and is included only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized under the contract will not occur in a future period.
 Payment terms, typically less than three months, are offered to the Company's customers and do not include a significant financing component.
+The Company extends credit to its customers based upon an evaluation of the customer's financial condition and credit history and generally requires no collateral.
 The Company does not have any contract balances related to product sales.
 The Company also does not have significant contract acquisition costs related to product sales.

-In accordance with Company policy, no allowance for product returns has been provided.
+In accordance with Company policy and based on the Company's historical experience, the allowance for product returns was \$0.3 million and zero at December 31, 2020 and 2019, respectively.
 Damaged or defective products are replaced at no charge under the Company's standard warranty.
-For the years ended December 31, 2019 and 2018, the replacement costs were immaterial.
+For the years ended December 31, 2020, 2019, and 2018, the replacement costs were \$0.1 million, minimal, and zero, respectively.